pratiksontakke/Enterprise-Grade-To-Do-List/README.md

 The frontend application will be available at `http://localhost:5173` (or another port if 5173 is busy).
 It is pre-configured to connect to your local backend server.

 ---
+### Example Prompts for API Testing

+#### Create Single Task (POST /api/v1/tasks/parse-single)

+Use these in Postman or curl as the `text` field in your JSON body:

+1. **"Remind Aman to submit the Q3 report by this Friday"**
+2. **"Lisa needs to investigate the production bug as soon as possible"**
+3. **"Schedule a team meeting for next Monday and assign Sarah to send invites"**

+#### Parse Meeting Transcript (POST /api/v1/tasks/parse-transcript)

+Use these as the `text` field in your JSON body:

+1. **"Okay team, quick sync.
+Rajeev, please finalize the presentation deck and send it to me by Tuesday.
+Sarah, you're on point for drafting the client follow-up email.
+I also need someone to book a conference room for the Wednesday debrief.
+Aman can you handle that?"**
+2. **"So the next steps are clear.
+Lisa will investigate the production bug, that's top priority.
+We should also think about our marketing plan.
+I was talking to David about it yesterday.
+Let's make sure the server logs are archived by the end of the day."**

+---
 ## 📸 Screenshots

 <p align="center">